Pointcept/GPT4Point/README.md

 🔥 2023/08/13:  Two-stage Pre-training code of PointBLIP has been released.

-🔥 2023/08/13:  All datasets used and result files has been uploaded.
+🔥 2023/08/13:  Part of datasets used and result files has been uploaded.